pukoframework/pukoframework.github.io/docs/basics/view.md

 console command `php puko routes view add ...`.
 The most important thing you should know in first is: '_View part in puko don't have logic_'.
 Role model of view in puko is enough for render data, also render data in list with loop tags.

-> As the view layer in HMVC should do their job to **Presenting Data**.
+<small>As the view layer in HMVC should do their job to **Presenting Data**.
-> You can utilize the full potential of JavaScript if want to build rich animation or logic in view.
+You can utilize the full potential of JavaScript if want to build rich animation or logic in view. </small>

 As *default* when *Puko* installed with composer you have this `master.html` file as starting point of view: